-For the ISFJ feelings and emotions are certainly important, but they aren’t ruled by them in quite the same way people might expect.
-For the ISFJ there are different ways in which they process these emotions, as well as respond to them.
+For the ISFJ, feelings and emotions are certainly important, but they aren’t ruled by them in quite the same way people might expect.
+For the ISFJ, there are different ways in which they process these emotions, as well as respond to them.
 Each person has their own unique processes when it comes to feelings, both their own and the feelings of others.
-It is important to not only consider the personality types but also the individual and what makes them unique and different.
+It is important to consider not only the personality types but also the individual and what makes them unique and different.

 They Possess a Lot of Empathy

 ISFJs are actually rather empathetic people who care deeply for the emotions of others.
-Since they care so much for making others happy, emotions become truly important for the ISFJ.
+Since they care so much about making others happy, emotions become truly important for the ISFJ.
 They value emotions and feel it is important to always take them into consideration before moving forward with things.
 They want to be sure that their actions do not hurt someone they care for, as ISFJs are very conscious of this.
 Their strong sense of empathy makes it so the ISFJ naturally wants to avoid hurting people or upsetting them in any way.
-Instead they strive to make others happy, and work hard to ensure they are pleasing the people they care for most.
+Instead, they strive to make others happy and work hard to ensure they are pleasing the people they care for most.